AntoniosBarotsis/controller-trigger-recorder/README.md

 > Video is actually a bit outdated, the window is now fully transparent and the top bezel is
 > invisible but I'm too lazy to re-record it

-Creates a transparent chart at the bottom of the screen that shows your controller bumper inputs over time (as shown in the video).
+Creates a transparent chart at the bottom of the screen that shows your controller trigger inputs over time (as shown in the video).

 ## Issues and Stuff